Mari Pintau Beach, Sardinia: 7 Best Things To Know

 Mari Pintau means “painted sea” in Sardinian language, and as soon as you get to this marvelous Sardinian beach you will understand how it got its name.
-It’s located on the southern coast of Sardinia, along a road that is considered one of the most scenic drives on the island.
+It’s located on the southern coast of Sardinia, along one of the most scenic drives on the island.

-A very popular spot for locals who enjoy it throughout the weak during Sardinia’s long summer, and increasingly known to tourists too, this is one of the most beautiful beaches easily reached from Cagliari, and as such an ideal spot for a day trip out of town.
+The beach is very popular spot for locals who enjoy it throughout the weak during Sardinia’s long summer.
+It now is an increasingly known spot to tourists too.
+Mari Pintau Beach is one of the most beautiful beaches easily reached from Cagliari.
+As such an ideal spot for a day trip out of town if you are staying there in the summer.

 Mari Pintau